aantron/ocaml.org/data/planet/ocsigen/ocsigen-start-and-ocsigen-toolkit-reach-10.md

 Ocsigen Toolkit.</p>

 <p>Ocsigen Toolkit contains common widgets for mobile and Web apps,
-written natively in OCaml and specifically designed for Eliom&rsquo;s multi-tier and multi-platform programming style.
+written natively in OCaml and specifically designed for Eliom’s multi-tier and multi-platform programming style.
 You can also use them in client-only Js_of_ocaml programs.
 Many new widgets will be added in future versions.</p>